clulab/tomcat-text/README.md

 }
 ```

+When using the Message Bus, it is not necessary to include a "topic" json element.

 ### Output

 The Dialog Agent will publish its analysis to the message bus in Chat Analysis Message Json format: